 What are negative ions?
 Why are negative ions good for us?
 Where are negative ions found and how do they work?
 There’s a multitude of research.

-My problem was wheezing, chest pain, swelling, bleeding gums, sensation abnormalities, lessening memory, prolapse and loss of balance from living in low levels of hydrogen sulfide.
+My problem was wheezing, chest pain, swelling, bleeding gums, sensation abnormalities, lessening memory, prolapse and loss of balance, all from living in low levels of hydrogen sulfide.
 That’s what sent me looking for help.
 It took awhile to discover that it was negative ions I needed to study up on.
 After that, I surprised by what I learned.

 Effects of hydrogen sulfide ~ Read more.